FrankMeyer22/hello-world/readme.md

 - Bench_UCI.java will run the benchmark on various UCI mono-label datasets from the UCI repository (re-formated in the "tabular file format)

-- Bench_XML.java will run the benchmark on the extrem multi-label repository.
+- Bench_XML.java will run the benchmark on the extreme multi-label repository.

-You must install the required datasets before.
+You must download and install the required datasets before.

 If you use Windows, and if you install the datasets from https://drive.google.com/drive/folders/1oIy-pVcNu13SQmxRNRZy_7EVW0ZggxiA?usp=sharing to c:/data_UCI and c:/data_XML respectively you will be able to run all the benchmark without modification.
 Otherwise, adapt the file paths on the code of Bench_UCI.java and Bench_XML.java.